genuinetools/img/README.md

 contributing for all users without modifying local system versions, or if running on a Mac or Windows machine but need a Linux environment to build and test `img`.

-Utilize the same security options present in the [Run in Docker](#run-in-docker) section when running this container.
+Utilize the same security options present in the [Run in Docker](#docker-security-options) section when running this container.

-The steps below will provide you with an environment with all the correct prerequisites installed.
-Since this is an Ubuntu image, you can augment this image with whatever development tools you might need.
+The steps below will provide an environment with all the correct prerequisites installed.
+Since this is an Ubuntu image, can be augmented with whatever development tools needed.
 This is a simple way to get a basic development environment up and running.

 1. Clone and `cd` into the `img` directory.
 2. Build the development image with Docker.
 This is an Ubuntu-based image.

     ```bash
     $ docker build -t img.dev -f Dockerfile.dev .
     ```

-3. Run the image via Docker, mounting the `img` filesystem.
-You can modify files and the running container will see updates.
+3. Run the image via Docker, mounting the `img` filesystem, so the running container will see any updates made.

    ```bash
    $ docker run --rm -it \
          --name img \